Parktown mansions: Glenshiels Stables and The Priory

 1911, 19 Woolston Drive, Westcliff designed by Herbert Baker and F.L.H.
 Fleming.

-Built for Sir William and Lady Isobel Dalrymple, they were famous for the lavish parties that they threw at their Westcliff home, Glenshiel.
+Built for Sir William and Lady Isobel Dalrymple, who were famous for the lavish parties that they threw at their Westcliff home, Glenshiel.
 It was one of the first Johannesburg homes to have a swimming pool and tennis courts.
-In 1941 after Sir William's death the 27 acre property was divided in two.
+In 1941, after Sir William's, death the 27 acre property was divided in two.
 The 7 acre portion on which the home and stables stood was bought by a Major Gordon Haggie and the rest now forms the grounds of many newer homes and the Westcliff Hotel.
 Major Haggie immediately lent the house to the Order of St. John and it ran as a convalescence ward for wartime amputees until 1946.
 In 1950 Haggie had the stables converted into a home in which his family live to this day and loaned the house to the Order of St. John indefinitely.
 It now forms their main offices in Johannesburg.